 Student RA: Grant Tabler

-Grant Tabler is a second year student at the University of Virginia, pursuing a double major in Sociology and Government with a minor in French.
+Grant Tabler is a third year student at the University of Virginia double majoring in Sociology and Government with a French minor.
+His research interests include interactionism, group formation, and the intersection of gender and class.
+He is fluent in French and proficient in Spanish.

 Student RA: Sinta Taylor